Skip to main content

 Our Portfolio Advisors will keep an eye on your investments and rebalance your portfolio as needed to help you stay on track toward buying a home.
 Plus, you can reach out at any time if you have questions or need a little advice.

 One of the best things about the FHSA is that you don’t have to pay tax on the money you withdraw, as long as it’s used to buy a qualifying homeLegal Disclaimer1.
-While you can take money out of your FHSA at any time to use for a qualifying home purchase, it will take about 5 to 7 business days for your funds to become available.
+While you can take money out of your FHSA to use for a qualifying home purchase, it will take about 5 to 7 business days for your funds to become available.

 Tip: You can use both an FHSA and the RRSP Home Buyers’ Plan (HBP) to purchase a qualifying home.
 Keep in mind that you’ll have to repay any funds through the HBP, but not with an FHSA.